 What’s perhaps needed is more robust enforcement action against landlords and agents who break the law by failing to comply with the extensive minimum standards already in place.
 This will require proper funding for Local Authorities, who are largely responsible for enforcement of these regulations.

 How is the Government planning to improve home buying and selling?

 Everyone knows that buying and selling a home, particularly during a pandemic, can be quite stressful and costly.
 The Government has already stated that they want to improve this process, which can see around a third of sales falling through after an offer has been accepted, so they’re working closely with the home moving industry to help ensure crucial information is made available to buyers before an offer is put forward.

 The Government intends that this information - which includes things like tenure type, lease length, any service charges and ground rent – will be available digitally, from ‘trusted and authenticated sources’ and they state in the White Paper that they’re committed to legislating if necessary.

 Anything that saves time and money when buying and selling a home would make a huge difference to landlords and investors, so this can only be seen as a welcome move by the Government.

 Whatever your plans are for your Buy to Let and property investment, it’s worth finding out if there will be additional investment in your area and making sure you keep up to date with any changes to the rental or buying and selling process.

-If you need help working out whether to invest or to move your Buy to Let strategy forward, do get in touch with our local Reeds Rains branch who will be happy to help.
+If you need help working out whether to invest or to move your Buy to Let strategy forward, do get in touch with one of your local Reeds Rains letting agents who will be happy to help.